-The program offers services tailored to each child and family's needs and circumstances.
+The program offers services to address the needs of each child and family.
 BCVDDP can:

 - Help children develop the confidence and competence needed to be an active part of their community